tjaditya/adityatj.github.io/about.md

 - **Vehicle Concept Design – IED Turin (Onsite Summer Program)**
   Completed an intensive **three-week onsite program** in Turin focused on automotive concept development, proportion, surfacing, and design thinking.
   Developed an original car concept through iterative sketching, package studies, and form exploration under faculty guidance.
-  This project later became the foundation for my independent computational aerodynamics and simulation work.
+  This work later served as the design foundation for an independent computational aerodynamics project.

 - **CFD-Based Car Aerodynamics Pipeline**
   *Blender → snappyHexMesh → OpenFOAM → ParaView*
-  Extending an earlier vehicle concept into a fully simulated aerodynamic model.
+  Extended an earlier vehicle concept into a **CFD-ready external geometry** and a complete open-source simulation workflow.
-  Focus areas include geometry cleanup, mesh quality, boundary condition setup, solver behavior, and interpretation of pressure, velocity, and force coefficients.
+  This project focused on geometry preparation, mesh quality, solver convergence, and **qualitative analysis of velocity, pressure, and wake structure**, supported by physical validation through 3D-printed prototypes.
-  Planned extensions include iterative design refinement and 3D-printable components.
+  The current phase establishes a **repeatable baseline pipeline**, intentionally prioritizing robustness and interpretability over performance optimization.

-- **Autonomous Rover (Raspberry Pi)**
+- **Autonomous Rover for ADAS Simulation (Raspberry Pi)**
-  Designing and implementing **Lane Keeping Assist (LKA)**, **Adaptive Cruise Control (ACC)**, and **Automatic Emergency Braking (AEB)** concepts.
+  Developing a **simulation-first platform** for exploring **Advanced Driver Assistance Systems (ADAS)** concepts, including **Lane Keeping Assist (LKA)**, **Adaptive Cruise Control (ACC)**, and **Automatic Emergency Braking (AEB)**.
-  Emphasis is on simulation-backed development, sensor integration, control logic, real-time decision making, and reliable embedded system behavior.
+  Emphasis is placed on scenario-based simulation, system behavior analysis, sensor abstraction, and controlled transition from simulated logic to embedded execution.

 ### 💻 Tools & Workflows I Actively Use
 - Linux-based development environments
-- Git & GitHub for version control and documentation
+- Git & GitHub for version control and technical documentation
 - Python for simulation, automation, and data handling
-- Embedded systems and robotics programming fundamentals
+- Fundamentals of embedded systems and robotics programming

 ---